Camping in the Broken Group Islands

 All camping in this area of the park reserve must be within designated camping areas located on Hand, Turret, Gibraltar, Willis, Dodd, Clarke and Gilbert Islands.

 - Solar composting outhouses are provided at designated camping areas.

 - Potable water is not available on the islands.
 Bring an adequate amount of freshwater with you.
 We recommend 4-6 litres per person, per day.

 - There is no garbage pick-up.
 Store food and garbage securely while you are in the islands and pack it out at the end of your trip.

-Beachkeepers patrolling the Broken Group Islands throughout the summer months maintain camping areas, provide information and interpretation services, check permits, and assist Parks Canada staff in a variety of ways.
+Beachkeepers patrolling the Broken Group Islands throughout the summer months maintain camping areas, provide information and interpretation services, check permits, and assist Parks Canada staff.

-The peak visitation period for the Broken Group Islands is from mid-July through August.
+The peak visitation period for the Broken Group Islands is from July through August.
 Campers arriving in this period can expect to share camping areas with many other campers.
-To avoid the crowds of peak season try camping in May through early July, or in September.
+To avoid the crowds of peak season try camping in May and June, or in September.